Audi is in the process of developing a mid-cycle update for its E-Tron and E-Tron Sportback electric SUVs, and a prototype has just been spotted.

 2023 Audi E-Tron Sportback facelift spy shots - Photo credit: S. Baldauf/SB-Medien

 Audi was relatively early among established automakers to launch a credible Tesla rival when it first rolled out the E-Tron.
-However, to speed up the gestation, Audi modified a platform originally developed for internal-combustion cars, specifically the high-riding version of Volkswagen Group's MLB Evo platform shared with the Audi Q7 and Q8 and multiple other VW Group crossovers.
+However, to speed up the gestation, Audi modified a platform originally developed for internal-combustion cars, specifically the high-riding version of Volkswagen Group's MLB Evo platform shared with the Audi Q7 and Q8 and multiple other VW Group SUVs.

 Eventually, the E-Tron will be replaced by a new Q8 E-Tron also serving as a successor to the current Q8.
-The Q8 E-Tron was confirmed by Audi in November and will start production around 2026 at the same Belgian plant where the E-Tron is built.
+The Q8 E-Tron was confirmed by Audi last November and will start production around 2026 at the same Belgian plant where the E-Tron is built.
 It's possible the E-Tron will already be renamed the Q8 E-Tron with this update.

 Other Audi EVs due in the coming years include a Q6 E-Tron, A6 E-Tron, and a production version of last year's Grandsphere concept, which may just replace the A8.
 And beyond 2026, Audi will only introduce EVs.